Jason Carter (politician): Early life and career

 Carter was born at Emory University Hospital on August 7, 1975.
-A ninth-generation Georgian, he is a grandson of former President Jimmy Carter and the son of Jack Carter and Judy Langford, daughter of former Georgia State Senator James Beverly Langford.
+A ninth-generation Georgian, he is a grandson of former president and first lady Jimmy and Rosalynn Carter and the son of Jack Carter and Judy Langford, daughter of former Georgia state senator James Beverly Langford.
 After graduating from Evanston Township High School, where he won the Illinois State Policy Debate championship in 1993, Carter attended Duke University, where he obtained a Bachelor of Arts with a double major in philosophy and political science.

 Peace Corps

 After graduating from Duke University, Carter served in the Peace Corps stationed in South Africa.
-In doing so he followed the example of his great grand mother, Lillian Carter (President Jimmy Carter's mother), who became a Peace Corps volunteer at age 68 and spent nearly two years in India working as a nurse with patients with leprosy.
+In doing so he followed the example of his great grandmother, Lillian Carter (President Jimmy Carter's mother), who became a Peace Corps volunteer at age 68 and spent nearly two years in India working as a nurse with patients with leprosy.
 Jason Carter lived in Lochiel, South Africa, where he worked on education issues in rural areas.
 He learned to speak Zulu and Siswati.
 He wrote a book, titled Power Lines, about his experiences there.

 Legal career

 Carter later attended the University of Georgia School of Law, graduating summa cum laude with a Juris Doctor in 2004.
 He clerked for Frank M. Hull on the United States Court of Appeals for the Eleventh Circuit after graduating from law school.

-He is currently a partner at the law firm of Bondurant, Mixson & Elmore in Atlanta.
+In 2013, he was a partner at the law firm of Bondurant, Mixson & Elmore in Atlanta.
 He has represented the National Football League Players Association and won the Stuart Eizenstat Young Lawyer Award, given by the Anti-Defamation League, for his pro bono work defending voting rights.

 Georgia Senate

 2010 election

-In a May 11, 2010 special election, Carter was elected to represent Georgia's 42nd district in the State Senate.
+In a May 11, 2010 special election, Carter was elected to represent Georgia's 42nd district in the state senate.
 He won with 65.6% of the vote.
 The seat had been vacated by David I. Adelman, who became the United States Ambassador to Singapore.
-Carter is the first member of his family to win elected office since his grandfather, Jimmy Carter, was elected President of the United States.
+Carter is the first member of his family to win elected office since his grandfather was elected President of the United States.

 Carter was later re-elected to the Senate in the 2010 and 2012 general elections.